t-w/ADFlib/README.md

 ### Limits
 There are certain limits that comes from the design and the way devices are used.
 The main goal (so far) is portability, so the functions used are standard ones (ie. `stdio` for dump files).
-This however, can limit device sizes in some cases.
+This, however, can limit device sizes in some cases.

 This can be improved in the future (esp. if signals that it is needed appears), but it may have to be implemented specifically for each target OS.